 What the thief really stole was my peace of mind.
 I have lived in Houston for 18 years and have lived in far worse neighborhoods than this and have had no issues at all.
 Now, I can’t even sit in my living room.
 I keep seeing all the gym clothes and other items strewn across the floor in my mind.
 I am going to rearrange the furniture and see if that helps.

 I am determined to not let this get to me.
 I am not going to live in fear because someone was in my apartment and took some of my stuff.
 I don’t say those sentences lightly.
 I was already sleeping with a steel bat by my bed.
-I just need to remember God has always watched over me and the rest of my stuff is just stuff.
+I just need to remember the rest of my stuff is just stuff.